Hanklin999/SQL_Greenvines_CRM_Customer_Retention_byAppWorks/README.md

 ## ✅ Key Insights

-- Online channels underperformed vs offline retail in 2021.
+- **Online channel return rate (14%)** is significantly lower than the **best-performing retail store (30%)**.
-- Top-performing store had a return rate of 30%+ vs 6% for the worst.
+- Tier analysis identified 3 stores with under 10% retention – potential targets for intervention.
-- Suggest focusing on nurturing newly acquired users via offline strategies or improving onboarding for online buyers.
+- Suggest **optimizing CRM campaigns** for online-acquired customers or invest in offline conversion tracking.

 This analysis can guide **budget allocation** and **CRM strategies** for future acquisition campaigns.